 “Words matter” remains a major theme of our curriculum this year.
 It is central to our ongoing engagement with Missouri Hospital Association and Alive & Well as a pilot site to deploy trauma-informed care within our clinic.
 It informs departmental discussions around what words we use in patient care.
 It is the impetus behind hiring a new faculty to champion a medical Spanish curriculum beginning academic year 2023-24.
 It is the foundation of our Addiction Medicine/Medication Assisted Therapy curriculum.
 It is the reason our residents and faculty travel annually to Jefferson City, MO and Washington, DC for state and federal advocacy.

-I hope you discern Mercy Family Medicine to be a good fit for your residency but, whether you do or do not, I welcome you to the specialty of Family Medicine and look forward to recognizing you as a future colleague.
+“Words matter” implies inclusion, compassion and a continual desire to evolve beyond the status quo, to “be good today but better tomorrow” in the words of Mercy’s founder Catherine McCauley.
+I hope you discern Mercy Family Medicine to be a good fit for your personal residency needs and I hope Mercy Family Medicine is the better for your interest in it.
+Whether we fit your needs or not, I welcome you to the specialty of Family Medicine and look forward to recognizing you as a future colleague!

 Associate Program Director

 "Every patient will be seen eventually!"
 I remember when my seasoned senior resident told me this as a frazzled intern, and the philosophy of taking each patient one at a time stuck with me.
 I became a family physician because I love the relationships and trust we have the opportunity to form over time.
 My favorite clinic days are filled with well-baby exams, teaching colposcopy, managing chronic conditions, working on our clinic's quality improvement projects - and of course, teaching and mentoring residents.